National Science Foundation

 Grant in 2019

-Coreless Technologies specializes in the design and manufacture of hollow metal nanoparticles, focusing on enhancing the performance of nano-enabled devices.
-The company has developed a continuous flow process for large-scale production of these nanoparticles, allowing for precise control over their size, shape, and optical properties.
-This innovation is particularly beneficial for military applications in potentially contaminated zones, as well as for addressing healthcare challenges in rural areas with limited access.
-Additionally, Coreless Technologies aims to support agricultural practices by providing solutions for the detection of plant-based diseases.
+Coreless Technologies specializes in the design and manufacture of hollow metal nanoparticles aimed at improving the performance of nano-enabled devices.
+The company utilizes a continuous flow process to produce these nanoparticles, allowing for precise control over their size, shape, and optical properties.
+This technology is particularly beneficial for military applications in potentially contaminated areas, providing essential support in environments with limited healthcare access.
+Additionally, Coreless Technologies' innovations extend to agricultural sectors, where they facilitate the detection of plant-based diseases, thereby enhancing overall farming efficiency and safety.

 Uniqarta